-- a) Any two year old or older stallion, mare and gelding registered with a NSBA recognized breed association. - b) Horses, regardless of age, may be ridden with one hand and a standard western bit as approved by NSBA or with two hands and a snaffle bit or bosal as described under NSBA Western equipment rules (Rule #128).

-- c) Per Rule #24: Two year olds may not be shown prior to July 1st. - d) Any horse that has not earned more than 10 points in Trail in any NSBA recognized breed association, or more than \$1,000 in earnings in Trail as of January 1 of the current show year.
+- a) Any two year old or older stallion, mare and gelding registered with a NSBA recognized breed association. - b) Horses, regardless of age, may be ridden with one hand and a standard western bit as approved by NSBA or with two hands and a snaffle bit or bosal as described under NSBA Western equipment rules (Rule #132). - c) Per Rule #25: Two year olds may not be shown prior to July 1st. - d) Any horse that has not earned more than 25 points in Trail in any NSBA recognized breed association, or more than \$1,000 in earnings in Trail as of January 1 of the current show year.
 Points from all divisions, cumulative youth, amateur, open and green will count.
 Novice points will not count.
 Eligibility of the horse is on the honor system and can be subject to verification through NSBA records, Equistat, and/or recognized breed associations.

-The green trail course should be designed for the entry-level horse.
+- 189. The green trail course should be designed for the entry-level horse.
 Ample space should be used to execute the obstacles.
-The following are the guidelines that are recommended for the green class:

-- a) Walk overs set at 24" or intervals thereof - b) Trot overs set at 3' or intervals thereof - c) Lope overs set at 6' or intervals thereof - d) Back through set at 36" minimum - e) Serpentine at jog set (straight line) at 12' minimum - f) No elevated obstacles
+The following are the guidelines that are recommended for the green class: - a) Walk overs set at 24" or intervals thereof - b) Trot overs set at 3' or intervals thereof - c) Lope overs set at 6' or intervals thereof - d) Back through set at 36" minimum - e) Serpentine at jog set (straight line) at 12' minimum - f) No elevated obstacles

-180. WALK TROT TRAIL
+190. WALK TROT TRAIL

-- a) This division is for youth ages 9 and under. - b) Ownership of the horse being shown in this class as evidence by the horses' registration papers, must follow the ownership rules of Non-Pro Eligibility.
-(Rule#39). - c) Horses in this class must be registered with one of the NSBA recognized breed associations. - d) NSBA membership for the owner or exhibitor is not required in the Walk Trot classes. - e) These points will count towards a year-end award. - f) Scored the same as any other trail class but omitting the lope. - g) Course will consist of not less than 5 and not more than 7 obstacles, which will only be walk and trot. - h) The obstacles in this class shall not be raised.
+- a) This division is for youth ages 9 and under. - b) Walk trot exhibitors may participate on a non-owned horse in walk trot classes.
+Ownership of the horse being shown in this class as evidence by the horses' registration papers, must follow the ownership rules of Non-Pro Eligibility.
+(Rule#39): - c) Horses in this class must be registered with one of the NSBA recognized breed associations. - d) NSBA membership for the owner or exhibitor is not required in the Walk Trot classes.

+- e) These points will count towards a year-end award. - f) Scored the same as any other trail class but omitting the lope. - g) Course will consist of not less than 5 and not more than 7 obstacles, which will only be walk and trot. - h) The obstacles in this class shall not be raised.

-181. Conventional western attire is mandatory as described under NSBA rules for the Western Attire (Rule#125).
+191. Conventional western attire is mandatory as described under NSBA rules for the Western Attire (Rule#130).

-182. Gaits are to be judged according to the NSBA rules for Western Gaits (Rule #124).
+192. Gaits are to be judged according to the NSBA rules for Western Gaits (Rule #127).